-Published: Wednesday, Jun.
+Published Wednesday, Jun.
 1st, 2022

 A nikah ceremony (also spelled nikkah) is a religious wedding ceremony for Muslim couples.
 Nikah is the Arabic word used for ‘marriage.’

 During the ceremony, a couple agrees to marry in the presence of an imam by saying “I accept” or “I consent.”
+In Arabic, this is said "Qubool."
 This is similar to the American “I do” exchanged during the declaration of intent.
-Wedding vows may or may not be exchanged, and the imam shares a few verses from the Quran or other special readings.

 Signing the marriage contract